AtifNaveed/NYTimesMP/README.md

 # NYTimes-Demo:
-Typical master detail SAMPLE application written in Swift to test NY Times Most Popular Articles API and show a list of news.
+Typical master detail SAMPLE application written in Swift to test NY Times Most Popular API.
 This SAMPLE application is written in Swift using MVVM.
-Unit testing bundle is added to test api implementation.
+Unit test bundle is added to test api implementation.

 ## List will display following:
 - Title